Skip to main content

 We take a comprehensive, holistic approach when reviewing each application.
 While your demonstrated academic performance is an important component, we also consider factors such as extracurricular activities, demonstrated leadership, essays, and letters of recommendation.

 UWL does not have an application deadline.
 When we have reached the maximum number of students we can enroll for a given term, admission will close.
-We recommend that you apply for admission as soon as possible.
+We recommend that you apply for admission as early as possible, as space can become limited.

 Starting Term Application Opens: